knmac/knvim/res/cheatsheet.md

 ### 1.6.
 Vim matchup

 Navigate to begining/end of a function.
-Convenient for long functions
+Convenient for long functions.
+This is the default key-bindings from the plugins, but I'm too lazy to make a different section :P

 | Functionality                             | Key-binding |
 | ----------------------------------------- | ----------- |